obsidianmd/obsidian-help/en/Plugins/Tags view.md

 ---
+aliases:
-aliases: [Tag pane]
+  - [Tag pane]
+  - Plugins/Tags
 ---

-Tags lists all tags within your vault along with how many notes that contain them.
+Tags view lists all tags within your vault along with how many notes that contain them.

 Click a tag to search for it using [[Search]].